-- A Credit Report is a history of how well you repay debt.
+- A history of how well you repay debt.

-- A Credit Report shows how long you have had credit for.
+- How long you have had credit for.

-- A Credit Report shows your personal information such as names, addresses (past and present), employers, phone numbers, and any variances of such.
+- Personal information such as names, addresses (past and present), employers, phone numbers, and any variances of such.

-- A Credit Report shows the amount of available credit you have. (i.e. your buying power).
+- The amount of available credit you have. (i.e. your buying power).

-- A Credit Report shows how often you have applied for credit (inquiries).
+- How often you have applied for credit (inquiries).

-- A Credit Report shows the different types of credit that you have.
+- The different types of credit that you have.

 Note: There are different types of FICO scores, Mortgage companies use the Classic FICO Score, Auto Lenders use the FICO Auto Industry Option Score.
 The difference is quite simple, the Classic FICO Score ranks previous mortgage accounts a little higher than all other accounts.
 And the Auto Industry Option Score puts more weight on previous auto loans than other accounts.

 There are several websites that advertise free credit reports.
-Most of these sites are actually owned by the credit bureaus themselves, but still require a credit card and a subscription to give you access to the credit report.
-(Experian), FreeCreditScore.com (Experian), TrueCredit.com (TransUnion), etc… But there’s only one place to get your totally free credit report, without a credit card or subscription, as mandated by the Fair Credit Reporting Act (FCRA).
-AnnualCreditReport.com.
+Most of these sites are actually owned by the credit bureaus themselves, but still require a credit card and a subscription to give you access to credit reports.
+Here is a list of websites where you can access your credit reports for free.
+You can also access your free credit reports at AnnualCreditReport.com, the government mandated site which allows you access to a free credit report from each credit bureau annually.

 A credit score is a number which is calculated based on the information in a person’s credit report.
 The credit score is used to represent the creditworthiness of that person.
 Find out more about Credit Scores.